ctalaveraw/ultimate-devops-nas/documentation/to-do.md

 - for the `init-ultimate-nas-vm` deployment:
   - editing the `/etc/fstab` file to include mounting the passthrough disks (via their disk id)
   - mounting the passed through disks within the VM, targeted at the hypervisor host
     - The order of this is:
-      1. Power off the Ultimate NAS VM
+      1. Power off the Ultimate NAS VM ([kill](https://forum.proxmox.com/threads/stop-vm-impossible.101736/) the VM if frozen)
       2. [Unmount](https://forum.proxmox.com/threads/remove-virtual-machine-options-with-qm.37122/) all the disks on the NAS that are attached to the Ultimate NAS VM
       3. Start the VM and wait until the VM tries to mount the disks, which hangs the boot process
       4. [Mount](https://pve.proxmox.com/pve-docs/qm.1.html) the disks, which allows the boot to continue